1024pix/steampipe-plugin-metabase/docs/tables/metabase_permission_download.md

 # Table: metabase_permission_download

-List download permission of Metabase for getting download data from database.
+List download permission of Metabase to download data from database.

 No field required.